 For astronaut Frank Borman it was simply "the most beautiful, heart-catching sight of my life, one that sent a torrent of nostalgia, of sheer homesickness, surging through me."
 Borman was describing the sight of the Earth, rising over the lunar surface, from the Apollo 8 capsule that he was sharing with fellow astronauts Jim Lovell and Bill Anders in December 1968.
 Their craft was the first to carry humans into orbit round the Moon, and that image of Earthrise, captured by Anders on a Hasselblad camera, caused a sensation when it was published in magazines and newspapers after the astronauts' return.

 For the first time, humans could see their planet as a world that was "whole and round and beautiful and small", as the poet Archibald MacLeish put it.
 Many credit the Apollo 8 photograph of the Earth – hanging like a fragile blue Christmas ornament – as being the most important environmental image ever taken.
 "I clearly remember my first sight [of the photograph], says Sir David Attenborough.
-"I suddenly realized how isolated and lonely we are on Earth."
+"I suddenly realised how isolated and lonely we are on Earth."

 Earthrise remains the greatest space photograph ever taken, most observers would argue, though it is certainly not the only jaw-dropping picture to be brought back by astronauts or transmitted to Earth by robot spacecraft.
-Indeed, the list of iconic images is almost endless: Buzz Aldrin standing on the Moon with Neil Armstrong's reflection on his space helmet; a photograph of a single boot-print left on the moon's surface by the Apollo 11 astronauts; images from the Voyager and Pioneer probes that revealed the planets and moons of the outer solar system in glorious, colorful detail; and views of distant stars and galaxies provided by the Hubble Space Telescope.
+Indeed, the list of iconic images is almost endless: Buzz Aldrin standing on the Moon with Neil Armstrong's reflection on his space helmet; a photograph of a single boot-print left on the moon's surface by the Apollo 11 astronauts; images from the Voyager and Pioneer probes that revealed the planets and moons of the outer solar system in glorious, colourful detail; and views of distant stars and galaxies provided by the Hubble Space Telescope.
 And that is just the work of NASA.

 The Russians have an equally impressive history in this field, having pioneered it in October 1959 when their Luna III probe returned the first images of the far side of the Moon.
 Other Soviet space photographs include the first views from the surface of Venus sent back by the Venera probes, and the sight of cosmonaut Alexei Leonov floating outside his Voskhod 2 capsule as he made the first space walk in history in 1965.

 For the public, these early photographs – although sometimes scratchy and poorly detailed – were seen as proof that humanity was on the threshold of the conquest of space.
-Indeed, without those early pictures, it is unlikely that US citizens would have supported the extraordinary cost of the country's space program – in particular the Apollo moon landings.
+Indeed, without those early pictures, it is unlikely that US citizens would have supported the extraordinary cost of the country's space programme – in particular the Apollo moon landings.
 This last point was certainly appreciated by NASA, which went to great pains to ensure its craft sent back images that were not just scientifically useful, but also had good PR appeal.
 This often involved an ingenuity that is perhaps hard

 to appreciate in an era of easy-to-use digital photography.

 Consider the example of the unmanned US Lunar Orbiters that mapped the Moon in the sixties.
 These robot spaceships automatically developed their own film, scanned the resulting images electronically, and beamed them back to Earth.
-Similarly the US Surveyor craft, which touched down on the Moon to survey the terrain ahead of the Apollo missions, were equipped with TV cameras that could resolve objects as small as one millimeter, and – using a special periscope – could survey a 360° horizon.
+Similarly the US Surveyor craft, which touched down on the Moon to survey the terrain ahead of the Apollo missions, were equipped with TV cameras that could resolve objects as small as one millimetre, and – using a special periscope – could survey a 360° horizon.
 Some of the Surveyor moon panoramas are to be offered by Bonhams New York in December, and make compulsive viewing.

 It was only later that space photographs were seen in a less triumphant, more reflective, manner – particularly in the wake of that picture of Earthrise.
-As scientists later pointed out, the blue disk of Earth, half in shadow, is sharply defined in Anders' photograph.
+As scientists later pointed out, the blue disc of Earth, half in shadow, is sharply defined in Anders' photograph.
 There is none of the blurring that might be expected from the blanket of oxygen and nitrogen that envelops our planet.
 Our atmosphere, which protects and sustains all life on Earth, is too thin to be seen from the Moon.

 It was a point seized on by the environmental movement, then in its infancy, as a stark demonstration of the frailty of the biosphere that keeps us alive.
 Viewed from the Moon, our planet looks lonely, while human settlements are invisible.
 "It was a rebuke to the vanity of humankind," says the UK space historian Robert Poole.